 What kind of community do you want to live in?

-- November 9 from 6-9 pm in the Main Library Community Engagement Space (RSVP now >).
+- Thursday, November 9, 6–7:30 pm, in the Main Library Community Engagement Space.
+RSVP now >

 Why is the library doing this?

-The goal of these 90-minute “kitchen table conversations” is to gain public knowledge about community aspirations using a time-tested discussion guide.
-Join a group of ten to fifteen of your fellow community members where all can come together to talk about community and how best to move that community forward.
+The goal of these 90-minute “kitchen-table conversations” is to gain public knowledge about community aspirations using a time-tested discussion guide.
+Join a group of 10–15 of your fellow community members, where all can come together to talk about community and how best to move that community forward.